bioinformaticsdotca/EPI_2023/EPI_2023_module5.md

 We will now explore some of the tools that were covered in the lecture for module 5.

 In this lab, we will:
-* Learn how to use an online resources, the IHEC Data Portal, to fetch feature tracks of interest.
+* Learn how to use an online resource, the IHEC Data Portal, to fetch feature tracks of interest.
 * Explore ChIP-Seq peak prediction files (in bed format) to discover motifs using HOMER.
 * Use an IHEC dataset with the GREAT GO enrichment tool to do functions prediction.